Webinar: Role Based AI in One Click: Train, Deploy, and Use Across any Channel | December 17 at 11 AM EST.

 One of the most effective ways to implement network segmentation is through a Zero Trust approach.
 Zero Trust operates on the principle of “never trust, always verify,” requiring authentication and authorization for every user and device attempting to access a network segment.
 By combining network segmentation with Zero Trust policies, organizations can ensure that even if an attacker gains access to one part of the network, they cannot move laterally to more sensitive areas without proper authorization.

-Network segmentation is widely used across various industries to enhance security and compliance.
+Network segment is widely used across various industries to enhance security and compliance.
 For example, in healthcare, segmentation can help protect patient records by isolating sensitive medical data from general network traffic.
 In financial institutions, it prevents unauthorized access to banking systems and secures customer information.
 Businesses handling payment transactions also use segmentation to comply with PCI DSS (Payment Card Industry Data Security Standard) requirements, reducing the risk of payment data breaches.

 While network segmentation offers numerous security benefits, it requires proper planning and implementation.
 Poorly configured segmentation can lead to operational inefficiencies, bottlenecks, or misconfigurations that leave certain areas exposed.
 Regular monitoring and updating of segmentation policies are essential to maintain security effectiveness.